sujit79/containerize-docker-templates/README.md

 # containerize-docker-templates

-divide and conquer containerization using docker. sample templates for apache and tomcat.
+Divide and Conquer containerization using docker.
+Containerize Docker Template gives templated development for Apache/Tomcat based web application.

 # general

-use templates to define and operationalize creating a docker application. samples for apache and tomcat.
+Use templates to define and operationalize creating a docker application. samples for apache and tomcat.